Shea Weber

-Shea Michael Weber (born August 14, 1985) is a Canadian professional ice hockey defenceman currently under contract with the Chicago Blackhawks of the National Hockey League (NHL).
+Shea Weber (born August 14, 1985) is a Canadian former professional ice hockey player who was a defenceman for 16 seasons in the National Hockey League (NHL).
 Originally selected in the second round, 49th overall, by the Nashville Predators in the 2003 NHL entry draft, he spent eleven seasons in Nashville (including six seasons as captain) until being traded to the Montreal Canadiens in June 2016.
 Weber is predominantly known for his powerful slapshot, winning the hardest shot event four times at the annual NHL All-Star Skills Competition.
 Weber was inducted into the Hockey Hall of Fame in 2024.

 Weber has represented Canada at a number of International Ice Hockey Federation (IIHF)-sanctioned events, winning a World Junior Ice Hockey Championship gold medal in 2005, an Ice Hockey World Championships gold medal in 2007, and two Olympic gold medals at the 2010 and 2014 Winter Olympics.

 Early life

 Weber was born on August 14, 1985, in Sicamous, British Columbia.
 His mother, Tracy, was a hairdresser, and his father, James Weber, a sawmill worker.
 Weber first played organized ice hockey at age six.
 Growing up, he played in the Sicamous and District Minor Hockey Association, a division of the British Columbia Amateur Hockey Association (BCAHA), often switching between forward and defenceman positions.
 In Weber's second year of bantam, he permanently switched to defence.
 He credits his father for convincing him to make the switch because he thought Weber would "have a better shot at a pro career as a defenceman".
 Between the ages of fourteen and fifteen, Weber grew 5 inches, from 5-foot-9 (1.75 metres) to 6-foot-2 (1.88 metres).